seanpm2001/book-of-examples/diff/index.md

 As discussed, we'll first focus on finding a way to conveniently identify and represent all possible paths from the source sequence to the target sequence.
 Only then we'll be able to pick the path which conveys the difference in a generally intuitive way, given the aforementioned presentation constraints we're interested to enforce.

 We'll resort to a class of algorithms for solving what's referred to as the _Longest Common Subsequence_ (LCS) problem.
 One of the most common problem-solving approaches is breaking a problem into equivalent but smaller sub-problems.
 This very intuition is also applicable in our case.
 In order to identify the longest common subsequence between any two lists of elements, we observe that we would start with an empty common subsequence, and then seek to incrementally find matching elements in each list, in order to identify longer and longer subsequences until we've exhausted at least one of the lists.
 There exist no general shortcuts which would allow us to generally identify the longest common subsequence without iterating over the contents of both lists first.
 That's why the problem of identifying a longest common subsequence gets conveniently and intuitively broken down to be defined recursively in terms of the solutions at different iteration steps.
-The longest common sequence as of the current step _t_ is defined to be equal to the longest common subsequence as of step _t-1_, in conjunction with the best possible solution at step _t_, among the following options:
+The longest common subsequence as of the current step _t_ is defined to be equal to the longest common subsequence as of step _t-1_, in conjunction with the best possible solution at step _t_, among the following options:
 - the two current elements in each list are already a match, or
 - removing the current element from the source list results in a match, or
 - inserting the next element from the target list results in a match.